msheahen/css-animation-playground/README.md

 # css-animation-playground

-playground of css animation samples written in pure javascript
+Playground of css animation samples written in pure javascript, css, and html

+# Instructions

+In order to run this project, simply clone the the repo and open animations.html in any browser!
+Or, alternatively, view the [live demo here](https://msheahen.github.io/css-animation-playground/animations.html)